Red Cloud (baseball): History

 In the 1910 season, their final season of play, Red Cloud finished the season in seventh place.
 With an overall record of 47–62, Red Cloud played under manager Ben F. Grant.
 The Fremont Pathfinders finished first in the standings with a 63–42 record, finishing 4.5 games ahead of the second place Columbus Discoverers and 17.5 games ahead of Red Cloud.
 Red Cloud drew 10,126 total fans for the season.
 Fred Jarrott of Red Cloud led the Nebraska State League in batting average and hits, hitting .326 with 126 total hits.

 Sunday laws affected the league teams.
-In July, 1910, Justice Gladwish had the Red Cloud and Seward teams arrested for playing a game on Sunday.
+In July 1910, Justice Gladwish had the Red Cloud and Seward teams arrested for playing a game on Sunday.
 The two teams had played the game in Staplehurst, Nebraska a town which did not enforce the Sunday baseball laws.
 However, the Judge decided to prosecute the case on his own.

 The taverns of Red Cloud pledged close to $500.00 to support the 1910 team as part of a campaign to keep the city of Red Cloud "wet".
 The City of Red Cloud scheduled a vote on the alcohol issue on the ballot in the spring of 1910.
-Red Cloud voters passed the issue and the town became dry in the spring of 1910.
+Red Cloud voters passed the issue, and the town became dry in the spring of 1910.
 The taverns closed as a result of the election and the Red Cloud franchise struggled financially during the season.

-In the 1911 Nebraska State League, the Red Cloud franchise did nit return to the league.
+In the 1911 Nebraska State League, the Red Cloud franchise did not return to the league.
 The Red Cloud franchise was replaced by the York Prohibitionists in league play.
 Red Cloud has not hosted another minor league team.